Collaboration

 What Makes a Good Music Sharing Platform?

-Most "music sharing" platforms are actually streaming services built for consumers.
+Musicians share hundreds of audio files per project — stems, bounces, alternate takes, final masters.
+Most "music sharing" platforms are streaming services built for consumers.
 They compress uploads to save bandwidth, which destroys audio quality.
-Professional musicians need something different: a platform that preserves original file quality while making collaboration easy.
+Professional musicians need a platform that preserves original file quality while keeping collaboration organized.
+What to look for:

-- No compression: Uploads should remain bit-for-bit identical
+• No compression: uploads stay bit-for-bit identical

-- Version control: Track changes across multiple mix revisions
+• Version control: track changes across multiple mix revisions

 Best Music Sharing Platforms by Use Case